 But rather than memory loss becoming an accepted part of old age, there are ways you can be proactive in sharpening your mind.
 Read on for five suggestions on how you can keep those neural pathways firing.

 1. Become a life-long learner

 It’s never too late to pick up a new skill, or continue honing one you already have.
 There are many benefits to learning as an older adult.
 Your life experience will give you lots of pre-existing knowledge to build on, as depth of learning increases over time.
 By stimulating your brain, you’ll be helping to maintain individual brain cells and keep them communicating with each other.
 You’ll gain in confidence and have goals to aim for.
 If your learning takes place in a social setting such as a classroom (like Melbourne’s University of the Third Age), you’ll become connected to a wider community and get the opportunity to make new friends.
-If you decide to instead utilise one of the many free online courses (search Classpert to find one), you’ll inadvertently be improving your tech skills as well.
+If you decide to instead utilise one of the many free online courses (such as through Open2Study), you’ll inadvertently be improving your tech skills as well.

 There are government subsidy packages available that can help cover devices such as iPads including showing you how to set them up with the express purpose of staying in touch and keeping active!
 The packages can also help provide transport to get out to your favourite short courses.
 Go here to see if you’re eligible.

 Having a circle of friends is good for both your heart and your head.
 Just as formal learning stimulates your brain, so too does conversation (whether it be an intense political debate or just chatting about the weather).
 You can join a community club to find friends with similar interests, or go online—finding people on the same page as you will result in some seriously satisfying banter.